5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 | Graph API scope/permission | What a *token* is allowed to request | `User.ReadWrite.All` |
 | Directory role (RBAC) | What an *account* is actually authorized to do | Global Administrator, User Administrator, Helpdesk Administrator |

-Both layers must align for a privileged operation (like resetting another user's password) to succeed — a valid scope alone is not sufficient if the account's assigned role doesn't include that right.
+Both layers must align for a privileged operation (like resetting another user's password) to succeed.
+A valid scope alone is not sufficient if the account's assigned role doesn't include that right.

+**Scope note:** this two-layer model describes *delegated* access, which is what this lab uses throughout (a signed-in user driving the session).
+In *app-only* (client credential) scenarios, there's no signed-in user, so the model collapses to a single layer.
+Access is governed by admin-consented application permissions, plus optionally RBAC for Applications, rather than a combination of user role + token scope.

 **Checked own role assignment:**